 Identify Reason for Increase / Decrease

 In SEO, there can be thousands of reasons why a page increased or decreased in traffic.
 All anyone can do is create hypotheses and look for data to falsify* your hypotheses.

-Search Analytics is the first place I go to find a hypothesis worth pursuing.
+Search Performance is the first place I go to find a hypothesis worth pursuing.

 Break your data down by page and/or query.
 Look at impressions, clicks, CTR and position.
 Start coming up with hypotheses to explain the increase or decrease.

 Here are a few examples.

 Example 1 – A single, top performing page has lost a ton of traffic in the last month.
 I haven’t changed a thing.
 It must be something external with Google or competitors.
 I pull up the page in Search Analytics and show the page queries with all metrics.

 Example 2 – A group of How To pages has increased traffic dramatically.
 I haven’t changed a thing – and haven’t had any alerts in my 3rd party rankings tools.
-I pull up Search Analytics and group those pages.
+I pull up Search Performance and group those pages.